tzipisheinin/my-cars-app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may need:

-* Ruby version
+* First you should clone the git repository

-* System dependencies
+* Ruby version should be greater than 4

-* Configuration
+* sqlite3 version should be greater than 3

-* Database creation
+* Go into the app folder - `cd my_cars_app`

-* Database initialization
+* run bundle install

-* How to run the test suite
+* Build the DB - rake db:migrate

-* Services (job queues, cache servers, search engines, etc.)
+* run both servers in the app folder

-* Deployment instructions
+    * `rails server`

-* ...
+    * `bin/webpack-dev-server`